AI applied to Project Management

 Now let’s examine the case of the James Webb Space Telescope.
 This has been an extraordinarily complex innovative project.
 A giant scientific improvement, but also a phenomenal project management failure.

 Scientific innovation, technical issues, and external factors like covid-19, have been major issues in this project.
 They cannot explain, though, a final over cost of $9bn and a final delay of 12 years.
 Management issues would explain bad performance better.
 Three major agencies have joint efforts in this project: NASA, Europe Space Agency, and Canadian Space Agency.
-Large teams with more than 5000 team members at peak, and great complexity outsourced to contractors.
+Large teams with more than 5000 team members from 17 countries at peak, and great complexity outsourced to contractors.

 Chances of success for a megaproject are increased applying good practices like breaking down into value-driven projects, employing project management professionals, and relying on AI technology.